 This strategy collects information on the position from experts, typically supervisors, as opposed to real job holders.
-Since experts do not undertake the task themselves and supervise it in a disinterested manner, there is a significant drawback in that they often demonstrate a lack of expertise.
+Due to the fact that experts do not undertake the task themselves and supervise it in a disinterested manner, there is a significant drawback in that they often demonstrate a lack of expertise.
 They may provide responses based on previous experience or abstract perception.